|

 Collect and

-analyze data including
+analyze data

-data on factors that
+including data on

-may constitute rival
+constitute rival

 hypotheses

-AND SINGLE-SUBJECT
+EXPERIMENTAL AND

 DESIGNS